 A student who files for a leave of absence from the University before classes start is eligible to receive full credit of tuition and fees.
 Students should refer to the Withdrawal and Tuition Refund Schedule after the beginning of classes.
 A student who is on leave and who has borrowed federal and/or private loans may be required to begin repayment while on leave.

 The period of authorized leave of absence is counted as a part of the time allowed for completion of master’s degree requirements.
 The period of authorized leave of absence is not counted as a part of the time allowed for completion of PhD degree requirements.
 Students may not complete any degree requirements in a semester for which they have been granted a leave of absence.
-Students must be registered in the semester in which the final degree requirements are completed, as well as in the preceding semester.
+PhD students must be registered in the semester in which the final degree requirements are completed, as well as in the preceding semester.

 Leaves of Absence for Medical Reasons